 “The rule of thumb for valuing a high street solicitors firm, licensed conveyancers or ABS (Alternative Business Structures regulated by the SRA) with a turnover of less than £500k is to take your average net profit for the last 3 years and multiply it by 2.”

 Unfortunately virtually no rule of thumb valuations apply to most law firms.
 They really are a complete waste of time as every law firm is different and circumstances vary so often.
 When all is said and done, a business is worth the price a buyer will pay for it and the seller will sell at.
+Prices fluctuate depending on the strength of the market and buyer interest as well.

 Rule of Thumb Baloney

-So you can see that the rule of thumb figures that come up when you seek to value a business, whether this is online or via a so called expert, just does not apply in the vast majority of business sales.
+So you can see that the rule of thumb figures that come up when you seek to value a business, whether this is online or via an expert, just does not apply in the vast majority of business sales.
 Business sales depend very much on the value considered by the buyer and the value considered by the seller, and it is only when two minds meet on the sort of figure they believe a business is worth that a sale occurs.
 This will happen regardless of whether or not you have a figure in your mind as to what your business is worth, as it really does depend on both parties in the equation.

 Law Society Recommended Valuers